Back to Rare Guns.

 - The murderer in an Inspector Morse episode used one; in that case it was explained by him being a former SOE operative in WW2.

 - Medal of Honor: Rising Sun featured this pistol in the Singapore Sling mission and multiplayer.
-It is inaccurately portrayed as a single-shot weapon (the model used is the Mk II, which holds eight rounds per magazine) which kills anyone in one shot and is as accurate as a sniper rifle (the real gun's max range was 23 meters and used pistol bullets slowed considerably - thus reducing stopping power - to make them quieter).
+It is inaccurately portrayed as a single-shot weapon (the model used is the Mk II, which holds eight rounds per magazine) which kills anyone in one shot and is as accurate as a sniper rifle (the real gun's max range was 23 meters, less than half the effective range of a non-silenced handgun, and used pistol bullets slowed considerably - thus reducing stopping power - to make them quieter).

-- Sniper Elite V2 features the Mk I with a relocated front sight as one of the player's default weapons from the start of the game, and the only silenced weapon available.
-Accuracy at even medium range is sub-par, however - this game's all about the long-range rifle kills.
-It comes back in Sniper Elite III and Sniper Elite 4 with the same characteristics.
+- Sniper Elite V2 features the Mk I with the front sight shifted forward as one of the player's default weapons from the start of the game, and the only silenced weapon available.
+Accuracy at even medium range is sub-par, however, as is ammo scavenged from enemies - this game's all about the long-range rifle kills.
+It comes back in Sniper Elite III and Sniper Elite 4 with largely the same characteristics, with the sole exception of an increase in capacity from 6 to 8 rounds, effectively making it a Mk II with an added trigger guard.

 - Day of Infamy gives the Commonwealth Officers and Snipers the ability to arm themselves with the Mk II Welrod as a sidearm.
 Because of its slow rate of fire, it's not ideal for a direct confrontation against the enemy, but rather to take them by surprise.

 - The Mark II version is available in Girls' Frontline as a 5-star T-Doll.
-Widely regarded as one of the best evasion tank in the game, owing to her incredible evasion stat and skill that reduces enemy accuracy.
+Widely regarded as one of the best evasion tanks in the game, owing to her incredible evasion stat and skill that reduces enemy accuracy.
+True to her origins, she behaves like a movie secret agent, to the point of trying too hard.

 First introduced in 1973, the Wildey was one of the first gas-operated handguns.
 Intended primarily for hunting, it is designed to handle a variety of high-velocity, high-pressure rounds, including the 9mm and .45 Winchester Magnum, the .44 Auto Mag (from the Auto Mag pistol), and the .357, .41, .44, .45, and .475 Wildey Magnum rounds note .
 Similarly to the Auto Mag also mentioned on this page, the Wildey features a distinctive ribbed, ventilated barrel, which is capable of mounting scopes, and is fed by 7 or 8-round magazines.
 The weapon is capable of changing calibers easily.